 The preferred location for the Command Post is the Event Operations Centre during the Event.
-Should this location be unsuitable, the alternate locations are inside the stables, which is located to the west of the race track.

 EMERGENCY MANAGEMENT ROLES & RESPONSIBILITIES

 EMERGENCY CONTROL ORGANISATION (ECO)

 The Emergency Control Organisation (ECO) is responsible for implementing procedures as prescribed in this Emergency Management Plan.
 The ECO is made up of Fernhill Estate staff and support personnel.